asphylis/Codes/README.md

 # Codes
-All the codes in Python language
+All the codes here are in Python language

 Here you'll be able to find the codes which I have written already or will be writing in the near future